pythononwheels/pow_devel/README.rst

 (ok I might be biased ;)

-But it's by far the best PoW (concept and implementation) ever !
-Ever, ever, ever!!
+But it's by far the best PoW (concept and implementation) ever!
+(Ever,ever, ever!!)

 I call it *SQUEEZY* => for Simple, Quick and Easy.